bank8426/calendly-clone-next/README.md

 `React`

-- `useTransition` - is a `hook` that let you track pending state of an action(or async function) that is called in React.
+- `useTransition` - is a `hook` that lets you track the pending state of an action(or async function) that is called in React.
 Just like when you manually handle loading state in React with `useEffect` and `useState`.

 ```js
 //Example